 A study involving 60 women with fibromyalgia found their magnesium levels were significantly lower than in similar women without fibromyalgia, and that lower levels were associated with more severe symptoms.
 Taking magnesium citrate supplements (300mg per day) significantly reduced the number of tender points and the intensity of pain.
 A combination of magnesium plus the antidepressant drug, amitriptyline, improved all symptoms except numbness.

-A pilot study of transdermal magnesium recently found that applying magnesium chloride to the skin of the upper and lower limbs, via a spray, helped to improve symptoms within 2 to 4 weeks.
+Magnesium can be absorbed across the skin, and a study of transdermal magnesium found that applying magnesium chloride to the skin of the upper and lower limbs, via a spray, helped to improve fibromyalgia symptoms within 2 to 4 weeks.

-A crossover study involving 38 women found that taking 200mg magnesium for 2 months significantly improved premenstrual symptoms associated with fluid retention (weight gain, oedema, breast pain, bloating) but did not improve depression, anxiety or total symptoms compared to cycles when the women did not take magnesium supplements.
-Supplements may also reduce menstrual migraine and mood changes.
+A crossover study involving 38 women found that taking 200mg magnesium supplements every day for 2 months significantly improved premenstrual symptoms associated with fluid retention (weight gain, oedema, breast pain, bloating) compared to cycles when the women did not take magnesium supplements.

 Magnesium and longevity